 Entry requirements for individual courses are specified on each course page.
 In general, for short courses, that are not of an introductory nature, we request a current CV to accompany your application and at least two professional credits to demonstrate your experience and commitment to pursuing your chosen path with the industry.

 If you are a non-EEA/Swiss national, you must also have the appropriate visa prior to attending one of our courses.
 The rules vary for short courses and longer qualification courses.
 You can find out more about which visa you should apply for on the Goverment's student visa page.
 Most of our short courses would be covered under the short-term student visa, while certificates and diplomas would require a Tier 4 visa.

 If your application is successful, we can reserve a place on a course for you, subject to you submitting your immigration paperwork.
 We will request a copy of your visa and ID (passport) prior to your attendance on the course to confirm your immigration status.
 Therefore, we advise that you make early preparation for both your course and visa applications.

 Our main bursary fund is supported by the Scottish Government and these bursaries are available for all of our courses.
 If you wish to apply for a bursary to contribute to the costs of your course, please read the bursary guidelines below carefully to confirm your eligibility.
 Please do not apply to a course unless you are sure you meet the bursary eligibility criteria or able to pay for the course by other means.

-Once you have submitted your application, bursary applications should be submitted, along with a diversity monitoring form, to firstname.lastname@example.org.
+Once you have submitted your application, bursary applications should be submitted to email@example.com.
 Please see the individual course details for application deadlines.